Recognition of previous education

 - Please note that an examination attempt in a course that you have been granted exemption for will lead to annulment of the exemption.
 “Not attended” also counts as an examination attempt.
 You must therefore remember to withdraw from the examination as soon as you have been granted exemption from a course.

 - Courses that are recognized as part of your master degree will not appear on a preliminary transcript of records from NHH.
 However, on your final diploma, the course will appear with its title, the name of the university/university college, and instead of the grade: “recognized”.
 To document the grade in the course to an employer, etc., you must include your original transcript of grades from the university/university college where the course was originally taken.

 Answer to the application

 In most cases, you will receive a reply within a month after the application deadline.
 If an academic assessment of your application is required, the processing may take longer than a month.
-The reply will be sent to your registered e-mail address.
+The reply will be sent to your digital mailbox or registered e-mail address.